asuikkan/roger-skyline-1/README.md

 Copied `/etc/fail2ban/fail2ban.conf` as `fail2ban.local`.
 Repeated for `/etc/fail2ban/jail.conf`.

 ### SSH
+Changed the LogLevel to VERBOSE in `/etc/ssh/sshd_config` in order to create logs detailed enough to catch DoS attacks.
 Enabled the SSHD filter in `/etc/fail2ban/jail.local` by adding the line `enabled = true` to the filter.
 By default, all filters are not enabled.

 Command `fail2ban-client start` starts the Fail2ban service.

 Modified the jail in `/etc/fail2ban/jail.local` to be in `mode = ddos` .
-This resulted in my IP being banned when I tried to SSH into the VM with invalid key multiple times.
+This resulted in my IP being banned when I tried to SSH into the VM with invalid key multiple times as well as when I attacked the SSH port with Slowloris.

 ### Apache